Daoxuan

 Daoxuan wrote five commentaries on the four-part Vinaya known as the Five Great Works of Mount Zhongnan.
 He was also part of the translation team that assisted Xuanzang in translating sutras from Sanskrit into Chinese.

 Daoxuan was an influential cataloguer.
 His catalogue of Buddhist scriptures, the Catalogue of the Inner Canon of the Great Tang (Datang neidian lu 大唐內典錄), aka Nèidiǎn Catalog (T2149) in 10 scrolls (juan 卷), was commissioned by the Emperor Gaozong and completed in 664.
 The Nèidiǎn Catalog helped to define the shape of the Chinese Buddhist Canon in future years.
 Influenced by the apocalyptic Mo-fa or theory of the end of the Dharma, Daoxuan was particularly concerned to expose and denounce suspicious (yiwei 疑偽) or fake (wei 偽) sutras.
 He even witnessed the wholesale burning of texts suspected of being fake.
-The Nèidiǎn Catalog is also notable for being the first bibliographical work to attribute the Heart Sutra to Xuánzàng, who died in 664, the same year as the catalogue was completed.
+The Nèidiǎn Catalog is also notable for being the first bibliographical work to attribute the Heart Sutra to Xuanzang, who died in 664, the same year as the catalogue was completed.

 Daoxuan is also noted for his admonishments to the Emperor Gaozong of the Tang for issuing an edict requiring that monastics bow before the emperor.
 His petition succeeded in the cancellation of that edict.

+Daoxuan's work remained influential well into the Song.
+His work was important for the later Vinaya master Yuanzhao who revived the Vinaya School during the Song dynasty and wrote various commentaries on Daoxuan's key works.